michaeldijk/breakingbadme/README.md

 ##### CSS
 * [CSS-Tricks](https://css-tricks.com/perfect-full-page-background-image/) - For help with getting the main section image to align, centered and on each device.
 * [W3schools](https://www.w3schools.com/css/css3_object-fit.asp) - Helped me with allowing images not to resize to much, on the random Character generator on the main page
+* [Stack overflow](https://stackoverflow.com/questions/24154666/background-size-cover-not-working-on-ios) - Helped with fixing the main heading image, which was set to fixed, and this caused it to not be visible correctly on iOS, with the help of this page/solution, I solved this issue

 ##### JavaScript
 * [Stack overflow](https://stackoverflow.com/questions/26709969/call-javascript-function-onchange-event-of-dropdown-list) - Used this as a partial solution to create my dropdown selection in the Characters page, adjusted it to suit my code, and need.